 Cornell University Society for the Humanities Fellowships: While in residence at Cornell, postdoctoral fellows hold department affiliation and have limited teaching duties and the opportunity for scholarly work.
 Deadline: October

-Frederick Douglass Institute Fellowship Program at the University of Rochester: offers postdoctoral fellowship to scholars in a field related to the African-American experience.
+Frederick Douglass Institute Fellowship Program at the University of Rochester: Offers postdoctoral fellowship to scholars in a field related to the African-American experience.
 The program provides its Fellows an opportunity to teach two courses (one per semester) in his or her area of specialization.
+It carries an annual stipend of $40,000 and a $3,000 fund for research-related activities.

 Indiana University: The Lilly Library invites applications for visiting fellowships for research in residence in its collections.
 Its holdings support research in British, French, and American literature and history; the literature of voyages and exploration, specifically the European expansion in the Americas ; early printing, and the Church, children's literature, music; film, radio and television; medicine, science, and architecture; and food and drink.